ativarovsky/ativarovsky.github.io/_posts/2020-08-24-correlation-happiness.md

 After checking assumptions, both visually and by conducting a Shapiro-Wilk test, we concluded that the default Pearson coefficient was not theoretically suitable for our analysis.
 Working primarily with Spearman's and Kendall's rank-order coefficients, we figured out the following:
 - `chart.Correlation` is a great, highly informative function for analyzing correlations in R and allows for analysis using all three coefficients of interest: Pearson, Spearman, and Kendall
-- Based on the World Happiness Report, country-level happiness is most closely associated with social support and healthy life expectancy for that country.[^3]
+- Based on the World Happiness Report, country-level happiness is most closely associated with social support and healthy life expectancy for that country.[^4]
 - The three functions for computing correlation coefficients in R have their own strengths and weaknesses.
 If `chart.Correlation` is not sufficient for the analysis, some combination of `cor`, `cor.test`, and `rcorr` should be used.

 ## Further Reading

 - Great [post](https://rpubs.com/melike/corrplot) exploring `corrplot`
 - A wonderfully thorough [analysis]((https://ourworldindata.org/happiness-and-life-satisfaction)) of the Gallup World Poll, beyond the World Happiness Report
-- Another great analysis of the same data [here]((https://rstudio-pubs-static.s3.amazonaws.com/300262_bf921065f92f4abca6c59594e92d547e.html#happiness-data-preview)
+- Another great analysis of the same dataset [here]((https://rstudio-pubs-static.s3.amazonaws.com/300262_bf921065f92f4abca6c59594e92d547e.html#happiness-data-preview)
 - More on why Scandinavian countries rank so highly in the report [here](https://worldhappiness.report/ed/2020/the-nordic-exceptionalism-what-explains-why-the-nordic-countries-are-constantly-among-the-happiest-in-the-world/)
 - Great [commentary](https://s3.amazonaws.com/happiness-report/2012/World_Happiness_Report_2012.pdf) on the World Happiness Report and happiness in general